kimoppalfens/kimoppalfens.github.io/_posts/2017-09-27- Powershell App deployment toolkit - GUI.md

 When you select "License Required : No", a flag will be set to "False" indicating that this is software that is free to use.
 If you select "Yes", the SWID-tag will be created with Entitlement Required = True, indicating that a license is needed.

-By default, the powershell App deployment toolkit doesn't support the creation of SWID-tags, but Kim wrote an extention (that's included with the GUI) to enable this functionality.
+By default, the powershell App deployment toolkit doesn't support the creation of SWID-tags, but Kim wrote an extension (that's included with the GUI) to enable this functionality.

 That should be all there is to it !
 Again, for now it only supports basic functionality but once you have your destination package generated, nothing is stopping you from opening up that freshly generated Deploy-Application.PS1 file and making the adjustments you want/need.